Novartis/torchsurv/paper/paper.md

 # Summary

-`TorchSurv` (available on GitHub and PyPI) is a Python package that serves as a companion tool to perform deep survival modeling within the `PyTorch` environment [@paszke2019pytorch].
+`TorchSurv` ([GitHub](https://github.com/Novartis/torchsurv) and [PyPI](https://pypi.org/project/torchsurv/)) is a Python package that serves as a companion tool to perform deep survival modeling within the `PyTorch` environment [@paszke2019pytorch].
 With its lightweight design, minimal input requirements, full `PyTorch` backend, and freedom from restrictive parameterizations, `TorchSurv` facilitates efficient deep survival model implementation and is particularly beneficial for high-dimensional and complex data scenarios.
 `TorchSurv` has been rigorously tested using both open-source and synthetically generated survival data.
 The package is thoroughly documented and includes illustrative examples.
 The latest documentation for TorchSurv can be found on the[`TorchSurv`'s website](https://opensource.nibr.com/torchsurv/).

 `TorchSurv` provides a user-friendly workflow for training and evaluating `PyTorch`-based deep survival models.